openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 Many courses offer a verified track in addition to the audit track.
-The verified track awards :ref:`verified certificates<SFD Verified Certificates>` to learners who submit payment, :ref:`verify their identities<SFD Verify Your Identity>` using a webcam and a government-issued photo ID, and pass the course.
+The verified track awards :ref:`verified certificates<SFD Verified Certificates>` to learners who submit payment, :ref:`verify their identities<SFD Verify Your Identity>` using a webcam and a photo ID, and pass the course.

 If a course has a verified track, you see a "Verified" indication on the course image in the course catalog on edx.org.